dochowser/ARCOtest/README.md

 ## Scale out

 Want to run 1,000 browsers at the same time?
 10,000? more? `artillery-engine-playwright` is supported in [Artillery Pro](https://artillery.io/pro/).
-Which means that you can scale out and run a ridiculous amount of real browsers in your own AWS account, and it's all serverless with [AWS Fargate](https://aws.amazon.com/fargate/).
+Which means that you can scale out and run a ridiculous amount of real browsers in your own AWS account, and it's all serverless with [AWS Fargate](https://aws.amazon.com/fargate/)."# ARCOtest"